impactoss/impactoss-installation-guide/server-config/categories.md

-# Configure category groupings & taxonomies
+# Configure category groupings & categories

 ## About